oakscastle/event/README.md

 Users are able transitory describe changes to area.

 A wedding might have a dinner and the performance of a band.

 When those events are taking place, they are displayed on the map.

+### Tickets

+An event has a specified number of reservations which may be claimed.

 ### Bidding

-Events allow for interested parties to place bids.

-The wedding would define the meal and music, then artists and chefs bid to provide their services.
+Artists and caterers bid to provide the aforementioned meal and music.

+Users can view competing bids.

+Planners can approve bids.

 ### Festival